Jacob Two-Two (TV series): Allies

 An odd little kid with a string of unfortunate names.
-His lack of anxiety and worries are not due to a lack of intelligence but to difficulty focusing.
-He is prone to recounting pointless, meandering shaggy dog stories.
+His lack of anxiety and worries is not due to a lack of intelligence but to difficulty focusing.
+He is prone to recounting pointless, meandering, shaggy-dog stories.
 Buford and Jacob are both new kids at school.
 He is Jacob's best friend.
-He also has a mother who he mentioned, but unseen.
-Furthermore, he mentioned that he has a father, but also unseen in the 2nd episode 'Jacob Two-Two and the Staff Room of Doom'.
-He also has mentioned and unseen aunts, cousins, and uncles as well.
+He also has a mother, who he mentioned but who remains unseen.
+Furthermore, he mentioned that he has a father, but also unseen in the second episode, 'Jacob Two-Two and the Staff Room of Doom'.
+He has also mentioned unseen aunts, cousins, and uncles.
 Voiced by Kristopher Clark.